enum314/nemesis/README.md

 1. Replace this README with information specific to your project
 2. Update package.json with your project details
-3. Customize the Docker setup if needed
-4. Update environment variables in .env.example
+3. Update environment variables in .env.example
-5. Add your application code to the src directory
+4. Add your application code to the src directory

 ## 🤖 Discord Bot Features